shamanpi/looky-turtle/README.md

 # Looky-Turtle (Object Detection/Tracking Turtlebot)

 # Installation
-Download and unzip the compressed file.
+Suggested method is using Git's clone functionality.
+If you download and unzip the compressed file, then make sure that the folder's name matches "object_tracker" exactly; otherwise, it will not build correctly with catkin_make.
 If numpy and opencv python libraries are uninstalled, run 'make' from the parent directory to pip install the libraries.
 Then run catkin_make from your catkin workspace to register the package with ROS and catkin software.

 ## Introduction